Anton Johannsen argues that we need an independent marxist party in order to revitalize the labor movement, not the other way around.

 William ‘Big Bill’ Haywood was an experienced union organizer and leader, as well as prominent member of the Socialist Party of America.

 Jacobin recently published an issue completely devoted to exploring the history and future of socialist political organization in the United States.
-In a follow up article on January 28th, Editor Bhaskar Sunkara almost argues for working class political independence – for an independent party with a program.
-However, he stops short, and supports Ackerman’s confused and muddled ‘fusion’ strategy set out in the above mentioned issue.
+In a follow up article on January 28th, Editor Bhaskar Sunkara almost argues for working class political independence – for a working class political party separate from the Democrats.
+However, he stops short and supports a confused and muddled ‘fusion’ strategy set out by Seth Ackerman in the above mentioned issue.

 In their response to Ackerman, Labor Party founding participants Mark Dudzic and Adolph Reed Jr. fall into this same ‘critical mass’ trap that effectively inverts the question at hand.
 They do indicate that part of the problem of forming a viable socialist party might be the labor leadership, but appeal to the need for a ‘revitalized labor movement’ as the solution to this problem.
 Just about every socialist wants a revitalized labor movement, and has wanted one for the past sixty years.
-However, simply wanting something isn’t going to make it happen.
+This line of thinking moves in circles; the labor leadership has wandered astray, and as a result, the unions are flagging.
+Revitalized unions could set the labor movement back on course, but how can we revitalize unions that are failing?

 Restrictive Ballot Access?